 Unless you are a devout minimalist, we all struggle with keeping our homes clear of clutter.
 No matter how much you declutter, you still have stuff.
 Our lives are filled with it.
 In a big house, there’s plenty of places to stash all that stuff.
 But, in a small house like a granny flat, it’s a lot harder.
 To live in a granny flat, you need smart storage ideas.

 General Storage Ideas

-If I had a granny flat, I would have walls filled with these between the stud shelves.
+If I had a granny flat, I would fill the spaces between the studs with storage shelves.
 While limited in width to the distance between wall studs (usually about 14″), you can make these as tall as you want and have one in most stud bays.
 They can also be covered by a cabinet door to hide the clutter.
 Find how-to instructions at The Family Handyman.

 Underfloor storage, located between the floor joists and accessed by a hatch door, is perfect for longer term storage.
 Each storage bay, while limited in width, could be as long as 36″.